terra-campaigns/unsettled/directory/Deverain/Indigo.md

 {% comment %}
 `=map(this.images, (x) => "![im|200](" + x + ")")`
 {% endcomment %}

+> You owe an outstanding debt to a member of the nobility and carry their Signet Ring, which serves as proof of their protection and your obligation.
+This ring was stolen.
+>
+> You were a peddler of fake prophesies, but when one turned out to be true, it drew unwanted attention.

 Wits are your sharpest weapon, a facade your strongest shield.
 But when you do lose, you lose badly.
 You were a peddler of fake prophesies, but when one turned out to be true, it drew unwanted attention.